cryptospaceship/doc-en/centro-de-mando.rst

 The bars shows the available resources quanities available for upgrade to next level.
 Yellow color represent energy, black the graphene and grey for metals.

-The blinking **UPGRADE READY** buton, shows that enough resources needed to upgrade level are meet and there is nothing being built, since simultaneus upgrade are no allowd.
-By pressing the buton, its possible to see the resource quantitty needed in order to upgrade and by clicking on the **Confirm** buton, the construction order is sent.
+The blinking **UPGRADE READY** button, shows that enough resources needed to upgrade level are meet and there is nothing being built, since simultaneus upgrade are no allowd.
+By pressing the button, its possible to see the resource quantitty needed in order to upgrade and by clicking on the **Confirm** button, the construction order is sent.

 When upgrading the W.O.P.R from level 0 to level 1, you must select the W.O.P.R role betwen: